This article was originally published in 2015 and has been completely updated in 2020.

 “Well, you can find me at fithealthyandbeautiful.com and I write for several women’s online magazines as well.
 I’ll be opening a boutique health and fitness studio in NYC late in [year] and I’m building a platform for my first book.”

 Liz: “To think I’ve been telling people I’m a personal trainer, or a health and fitness coach, depending on whatever came flying out of my mouth at that moment.
 See how much better that was?”

 Try it for yourself.
 For example, here’s my first go: “A lifetime in PR and communication – corporate, government and consulting – which I fell into by good luck.
-I help students at a university start towards a communication career and I contribute back to the community through being active in my professional association.
-I really enjoy writing and so I market ebooks and write a newsletter on PR for customers around the world.
+I really enjoy writing and so I write ebooks and a newsletter on PR for people around the world.
+I contribute back to the community through being active in my professional association.
 And I’m looking to see what I can write about next as author of a major PR textbook.”

 (…unless of course, they ask).
 There is nothing worse, than having to feign interest in someone’s long-winded, energy-sucking description of their job.
 People care about the end result of your work more than process.
 So leave those details out.

 When you’re coming up with your great new answer to “What do you do?” say it how you would say it to your closest friends or your family.
 There’s no need to use buzzwords or make out you are more important than you really are.
 Others see through the froth and puffery.
 Real people who don’t apologize for what they are make the most connections in life.
 This is very refreshing because so many people are trying to shove themselves into molds that aren’t made for them.